kean/Future/README.md

           completion: { print("completed with result: \($0)" })
 ```

-The callbacks are optional - you don't have to attach all at the same time.  `on` returns `self` so that you can continue the chain.
+Each callback is optional - you don't have to attach all at the same time.
+The future guarantees that it can be resolved with only one result, the callbacks are also guaranteed to run only once.

 By default the callbacks are run on `.main(immediate: true)` scheduler.
 It runs immediately if on the main thread, otherwise asynchronously on the main thread.
 To change the scheduler pass one into the `on` method: